-This sub-fund promotes environmental and social characteristics and is categorised in accordance with Article 8(1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.
+This sub-fund promotes environmental and/or social characteristics complies with Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("SFDR").
+Further information related to environmental and/or social characteristics is available in Annex I to this document (SFDR RTS Art.
+14(2)).
 The sub-fund mainly invests in shares and other equity interests of companies focusing on research, product development, product manufacture and distribution in the biotechnology industry and related sectors.
 The investments can be made in equities and equity interests of large multinationals or other companies whose products are not yet ready for marketing.
 Investments are made worldwide without restrictions.
 For the aforementioned reasons, units in this sub-fund may occasionally exhibit substantial price fluctuations.

-The Portfolio Manager utilises a UBS ESG consensus score to identify companies for the investment universe with strong environmental and social performance characteristics, or a strong sustainability profile.
-This UBS ESG consensus score is a normalised weighted average of ESG score data from internal and recognised external providers.
-Rather than relying on an ESG score from a single provider, the consensus score approach enhances the plausibility of the sustainability profile quality.
-The UBS ESG consensus score assesses sustainability factors, such as the performance of the relevant companies with reference to environmental, social and governance (ESG) aspects.
+The UBS ESG consensus score is used to identify issuers/companies for the investment universe with strong environmental and social performance characteristics, or a strong sustainability profile.
+This UBS ESG consensus score is a normalized weighted average of ESG score data from internal and recognized external providers.
+Rather than relying on an ESG score from a single provider, the consensus score approach increases conviction in the validity of the sustainability profile.
+The UBS ESG consensus score assesses sustainability factors, such as the performance of the relevant issuers/companies with reference to environmental, social and governance (ESG) aspects.
 These ESG aspects relate to the main areas in which the companies operate and their effectiveness in managing ESG risks.
-Environmental and social factors can include (amongst others) the following elements: environmental footprint and operational efficiency, environmental risk management, climate change, natural resource usage, pollution and waste management, employment standards and supply chain monitoring, human capital, diversity within the board of directors, occupational health and safety, product safety, as well as anti-fraud and anti-corruption guidelines.
-The sub-fund promotes the following ESG characteristics:
+Environmental and social factors can include (amongst others) the following: environmental footprint and operational efficiency, environmental risk management, climate change, natural resource usage, pollution and waste management, employment standards and supply chain monitoring, human capital, diversity within the board of directors, occupational health and safety, product safety, as well as anti-fraud and anti-corruption guidelines.
+The sub-fund incorporates the following ESG promotion characteristics: